FlominatorTM/WikiTree/Python/README.md

 - tries to find a connection between two given IDs in one family book at http://www.online-ofb.de
 - IDs and name of the family book have to be changed directly in code

+## PhotosGEDCOM.py

+downloads all FILE entries (mostly images) from a GEDCOM, that was exported from WikiTree, into a local subfolder and generates a GEDCOM file that links to the local files

 ## ProjectMembers.py

 - lists members of a given Project and their activity status and other statistics